hantsy/jakartaee10-sandbox/docs/rest.md

 </plugin>
 ```

-Open a terminal, and switch to the project root, and run the following command to build and run the application in Jersey embedded container.
+Open a terminal, and switch to the project root, and run the following command to build the application into a jar archive.

 ```xml
 >mvn clean package -DskipTests -D"maven.test.skip=true"